 Risk - Type and Description To what?
 Likelihood of Occurrence Impact of Occurrence Management delaying progress with other aspects of the plan that Councillors are committed, in principle, to making these decisions within the timescales set out in this LDS.
 Political risk: Council procedures and corporate commitment Local Plan and CIL Charging Schedule Low Significant Need to ensure Planning Policy Working Group maintains a clear steer over the process of SPDs and the Local Plan production process.
 Continuing dialogue over any slippage due to unforeseen circumstances such as further legislative changes or legal challenges.
 Technical/resource risk: Important evidence required to support policies and proposals is incomplete Local Plan, SPDs and CIL Charging Schedule Low Significant The Council has a reasonable degree of control over the preparation and commissioning of the evidence required and has been active in undertaking joint work with other authorities.
-It should be recognised that the lead-in times for some studies, including the transport modelling required to support town centre proposals, will require early decisions to be made about what initial proposals to test.
 However, the need to work in cooperation with neighbouring authorities on jointly produced evidence for the Local Plan could cause greater difficulties in achieving timely data.
 There could also be some staff capacity problems in preparing evidence to support the Local Plan where some significant pieces of work will need to be redone and updated, affected by other demands

 Risk - Type and Description To what?
-Likelihood of Occurrence Impact of Occurrence Management on staff (e.g. Landscape and Biodiversity Officer and Planning Policy officers) Political risk: Duty to Cooperate, changes to evidence base requirements as a result of legislative changes Local Plan and CIL Charging Schedule Significant Critical Early identification of the need to work in conjunction with other authorities and stakeholders.
-Ensure that Councillors understand that joint working will result in difficult decisions needing to be made and maintain regular dialogue throughout the process, including by reporting to the Cabinet Advisory Boards.
-Ensure that Councillors are committed, in principle, to making these decisions within the timescales set out in this LDS.
-Resource risk: Other work, such as that associated with Neighbourhood Planning or planning appeals, requires a significant resource commitment in the short term Local Plan and CIL Charging Schedule Medium Significant Consideration at the corporate level should be given to how to manage all the aspects of neighbourhood planning if there is significant interest from communities.
+Likelihood of Occurrence Impact of Occurrence Management on staff (e.g. Landscape and Biodiversity Officer and Planning Policy officers) Political risk: Changes to evidence base requirements as a result of legislative changes Local Plan and CIL Charging Schedule Significant Critical Ensure that Councillors are fully briefed of any (anticipated) changes in legislation, the implications of this and the potential impact on timescales.
+Political risk: Duty to co-operate with other authorities Local Plan High Critical Early identification of the need to work in conjunction with other authorities and stakeholders.
+Ensure that Councillors understand that joint working will result in difficult decisions needing to be made and maintain regular dialogue throughout the process.
+Resource risk: Other work, such as that associated with neighbourhood lanning or planning appeals, requires a significant resource commitment in the short term Local Plan and CIL Charging Schedule Medium Significant Consideration at the corporate level should be given to how to manage all the aspects of neighbourhood planning if there is significant interest from communities.
 Some aspects, such as the organisation of referendums, are not directly planning related.
 Preparing the Local Plan to the programme will reduce the risk of 'planning by appeal' and the resource commitment associated with it.

-Political risk: Legislation, regulations or guidance related to policy making change, requiring a new or refined approach Local Plan and CIL Charging Schedule High Significant Legislative changes are continuing.
-Proposed changes to NPPF and related statutory processes mean that it is important to keep abreast of proposed changes and implications.
-Regular briefings to Members.
+Political risk:Local Plan a CILLegislation, regulations or guidance related to policy making change, requiring a new or refined approachLocal Plan a CIL Chargi Sched